As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

-You can minimize the loss, but can’t stop it completely as you will be in a caloric deficit for a vast amount of your thru-hike time.
+You can minimize the loss but can’t stop it entirely as you will be in a caloric deficit for a vast amount of your thru-hike time.
 The best way to maintain muscle mass will be to ensure you eat as much protein as possible each day to help provide the needed amino acids.

 In fact, thru-hiking can actually help you build stronger leg muscles!
 However, you may lose some muscle mass on the top half of your body, as there is less need for arm muscles and upper body in general feats of strength.

 Why Do Most Thru-Hikers Lose Weight?

 There are some big reasons why most thru-hikers will begin to lose weight on the trail which can be linked to the following: